smus4790/PredSL/README.md

 # PredSL: Prediction of Snow Cover and Lake Area Change using Cellular Automata

 This repository contains MATLAB code for simulating and forecasting changes in Snow Cover Area (SCA) and Glacial Lake Area (GLA) using a stochastic Cellular Automata-based model named **PredSL**.
-The model integrates environmental inputs (elevation, surface air temperature, and neighborhood states) with Latin Hypercube Sampling (LHS)-based parameter tuning to optimize transition functions for glacial hazard prediction.
+The model integrates environmental inputs (elevation, surface air temperature, and neighbourhood states) with Latin Hypercube Sampling (LHS)-based parameter tuning to optimize transition functions for glacial hazard prediction.

 ## 🌐 Overview

 **PredSL** simulates glacial evolution in mountainous regions by:
 - Evaluating environmental influences using a governing function.
 - Iteratively minimizing prediction error via MSE.
-- Applying thresholding and neighborhood-based convolution to predict snow and lake transitions.
+- Applying thresholding and neighbourhood-based convolution to predict snow and lake transitions.
 - Comparing results to high-resolution satellite imagery for validation.

 ## 📂 Structure